 In recent years, there has been a growing interest in importing used vehicles from the United States into France.
 This interest has grown especially in light of the explosion of online car auctions, which provide users with the opportunity to save extraordinary amounts of money when purchasing both used and salvage vehicles.

-Of course, importing used vehicles into France is much easier said than done.
+Of course, importing used vehicles into France car auction is much easier said than done.
 There are a number of restrictions that you’ll need to be aware of, as well as a number of taxes and duties that must be paid.
 Below, we’re going to cover the entire process from beginning to end.
 We’ll also discuss the French used car market and what opportunities exist for someone looking to earn money by importing used U.S. cars into France.

 Purchasing Used Vehicles at U.S. Online Car Auctions

-When you’re looking to save as much money as possible when purchasing a used car in the United States, there’s only one place to look: online car auctions.
+When you’re looking to save as much money as possible when purchasing a used car in the United States, there’s only one place to search: online car auctions.
 Through websites that provide this service, you can stand to save up to 80% on the total cost of a used or salvage vehicle.

 As if the savings weren’t good enough, the convenience is even better.
 To get started, you merely need to create an account and make a deposit.
 This deposit will establish your bidding power with the online car auction website, with its size typically corresponding to one-tenth of your potential maximum bid.